viveksingh1105/pv-module-characterization-and-analysis/README.md

 ## Overview

 This project investigates the electrical characteristics of a photovoltaic (PV) module using a laboratory PV emulator platform.
-The objective was to study the relationship between voltage, current, irradiance, and output power and to understand the maximum power point behavior of PV systems.
+The objective was to study the relationship between voltage, current, irradiance, and output power and to identify the maximum power point (MPP) of the PV module.

 ## Objectives

 - Study I–V characteristics of a PV module
 - Study P–V characteristics of a PV module
 - Observe influence of irradiance variation
-- Observe influence of temperature variation
+- Observe nonlinear behavior of PV output power
-- Understand maximum power point (MPP) behavior
+- Identify maximum power point (MPP)

 ## Experimental Setup

-A photovoltaic emulator platform was used to simulate PV module behavior under different environmental conditions such as varying irradiance and temperature.
-The emulator allowed controlled adjustment of operating conditions for analysis.
+A photovoltaic emulator platform was used to simulate PV module behavior under different operating conditions.
+The emulator allowed controlled variation of voltage and current to observe the characteristic behavior of a PV module.

 ## Methodology

-The following steps were performed:
+The following procedure was performed:

 1. Configure PV emulator parameters
-2. Adjust irradiance levels
+2. Vary operating voltage levels
-3. Observe voltage-current characteristics
+3. Record output current values
-4. Evaluate output power variation
+4. Compute output power using

-5. Identify maximum power point behavior
+   P = V × I

+5. Plot I–V and P–V characteristics using MATLAB

 ## Results and Observations

-Typical PV characteristics were observed:

-- Output current increases with irradiance
-- Voltage varies slightly with irradiance
-- Output power shows a clear maximum operating point
-- Temperature variation affects module efficiency
+The obtained I–V characteristic followed the expected behavior of a photovoltaic module.

+The output current remained approximately constant with increasing voltage until a critical voltage level was reached.
+Beyond this point, the current decreased rapidly, indicating operation close to the open-circuit voltage region.

+The maximum power point (MPP) was observed near the knee region of the I–V curve, where the product of voltage and current reached its maximum value.

+The P–V characteristic confirmed the nonlinear relationship between voltage and output power and clearly indicated the maximum power operating region.

 ## Tools Used

+- MATLAB
-Laboratory PV emulator platform
+- PV emulator laboratory setup

+## Repository Structure

-MATLAB
+scripts/ → MATLAB analysis script
+plots/ → generated I–V and P–V curves

 ## Learning Outcome

-This experiment provided practical understanding of photovoltaic module behavior and the importance of maximum power point tracking in renewable energy systems.
+This experiment provided practical understanding of photovoltaic module behavior and the importance of maximum power point tracking (MPPT) in renewable energy systems.